 If the time is not ‘equivalent’ to the time students spend in a traditional course, does this mean that the online learner is disadvantaged in some way? (p.
 348).

-While self-reporting on user activity through qualitative data capture in the form of stimulated recall or interviews can be unreliable, the use of learners’ data logs may provide support about frequency of activity as Youngs et al (2015) suggest.
+While self-reporting on user activity through qualitative data capture in the form of stimulated recall or interviews can be unreliable on its own, the use of learners’ data logs may provide support about frequency of activity as Youngs et al. (2015) suggest.
 On the other hand, this quantitative focus may offer little insight into a rationale for students’ behaviour.
-In line with normalised e-learning tools such as the anti-plagiarism application Turnitin analytics requires an instructor to engage in interpretation and scrutiny of the data rather than accepting it at face value.
+In line with normalised e-learning tools such as the anti-plagiarism application Turnitin, analytics requires an instructor to engage in interpretation and scrutiny of the data rather than accepting it at face value.

 Related to this is the use of analytics to aid personalisation of feedback.
-Link and Li (2015) report a study of Blackboard Learn Performance Dashboard and Retention Center from a graduate-level research writing course for non-native English speaking students.
+Link and Li (2015) report a study of Blackboard Learn Performance Dashboard and Retention Center (an online dashboard that gives information about student engagement with Blackboard’s Learning Management System) from a graduate-level research writing course for non-native English speaking students.
 According to them, the goal of learning analytics is to “enable practitioners to tailor educational opportunities to each student’s level of need and ability” (p.
 372).
 Moreover, the results of tracking can lead to evidence that provides the impetus for syllabus and course redesign and new strategies for effective feedback.

+Analytics has also been linked to the development of opportunities for adaptive learning.
 According to Kerr (2015), adaptive learning is a “way of delivering learning materials online, in which the learner’s interaction with previous content determines (at least in part) the nature of materials delivered subsequently.
 Its purpose is to generate personalized learning” (p.
 88).
 The widespread use of VLEs has largely led to the storage and delivery of standardized content rather than customised learning.
 Kerr provides a useful distinction between three key terms that are often used interchangeably but require clearer definition: individualization, differentiation and personalization (see Figure 1).

 Figure 1.
 Individualization, Differentiation and Personalization